victordremov/explore-ham-10000/README.md

     Metrics values: TODO

-### The data set is quite small, what kind of implications does it have on your choices to solve the problem?
+### Small data set size implications on choices to solve the problem
 1) Image feature extractors are underfitted because input is not very diverse.
-This is overcomed by using transfer learning - CNN initialized with a good initial point trains faster and usually performs better.
-Also image augmenting increase input diversity.
-In this work images augmented with random rescaling, rotation and reflection to imitate making image from different angle and with different magnifying.
+This may be overcome by using transfer learning - CNN initialized with a good initial point trains faster and usually performs better.
+Also image augmentation increase input diversity.
+In this work images augmented with random rescaling, rotation and reflection to imitate making image from different angles and with various magnification.
 2) Add data from other datasets (not done in this report)
 3) When comparing models with very close performance, sometimes we have to use k-fold validation or even repeated k-fold validation to lower p-value and confidence interval for metrics (not done in this report).

-### Select and describe a suitable set of training techniques.
+### Selection and description of a suitable set of training techniques.
 - data augmentation: images are randomly rotated, cropped and resized.
-Sex, and location are one hot encoded.
-Age is not one hot encoded but instead encoded as several 0/1 columns: (age <= 0), (age <= 5), (age <= 10) and so on to presume age order.
+Sex, and location are one-hot encoded.
+Age is encoded as several 0/1 columns: (age <= 0), (age <= 5), (age <= 10) and so on to presume age order.
 Missing values are filled with column mean.
-- store model at iteration that gives best result on validation set
+- save model at the epoch that gives best result on validation set
 - decrease learning rate reaching plateau

-### Suggest a performance metric for the model and explain its clinical relevance
+### Suggestion of a performance metric for the model and explaining its clinical relevance
 First thing I deduplicated descriptions of lesions that have several images.
 Specifically, images of same lesion were grouped into single list.
 This removes bias made by duplicated sex, age and lesion localization.
 [TODO example]